Opportunities

 City of Adelaide Quick Response Grants

-Quick Response Grants are for a maximum of $2,000.
-Applications must be submitted at least 30 days before the project start date.
-Notification of results is expected to take 15 business days.
+Quick Response Grants are for a maximum of $5,000.
+Applications must be submitted at least 6 weeks before the project start date.

 Find out more